enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

      - Brightness at the centre of the light.
 Values above 1 saturate rather than getting brighter, widening the fully lit core instead - there is no HDR stage, so 1 is as bright as a surface can render.
    * - ``Radius``
      - Where the light reaches exactly zero, in world units.
 This is also the culling distance and the shadow map's depth range, so it is the single number that decides how expensive the light is.
+   * - ``Ambient``
+     - Fill light, added regardless of which way a surface faces and never shadowed - it is what keeps shadowed areas from going pure black.
+It falls off with distance like the rest of the light and reaches zero at the radius.

 *Attenuation* holds the shape of the falloff between the centre and the radius - **Edge Brightness**, **Falloff**, **Constant**, **Linear** and **Exponential**.
 These five interact, and are described under *How a point light falls off* below.

 .. note::
     A newly added point light starts at ``Radius`` 20.
 Lights loaded from a map saved before these settings existed have no radius stored, so they come up at 20 as well.
 If an old map looks like its lights stop short, this is why - set the radius you actually want and re-save.

+    Constant cannot go below 0.01, and that floor is applied on load too: a saved light with a smaller Constant comes up at 0.01, with Linear and Exponential rebalanced to match.
+The editor has never allowed a smaller value, so this only affects lights set from script or maps edited by hand.

 **Directional Light**